joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/03/20/sports/tennis/alacraz-indian-wells-miami.html?searchResultPosition=8

 **Amazon Plans to Lay Off Another 9,000 Employees**\
-`The cuts follow another round of layoffs affecting more than 18,000 jobs announced several months ago.`\
+`The cuts follow a round of layoffs announced several months ago that affected more than 18,000 jobs.`\
 https://nytimes.com/2023/03/20/technology/amazon-layoffs.html?searchResultPosition=9

 **Morgan Wallen Holds at No. 1 With Strong Streaming Numbers**\